Yeqzids/Yeqzids.GitHub.io/index.md

 ## Miscellaneous

-* I am really happy to receive the naming of asteroid [(10280) Yequanzhi](https://ssd.jpl.nasa.gov/sbdb.cgi?sstr=10280;old=0;orb=1;cov=0;log=0;cad=0#orb), courtesy of [Dr. Bobby Bus](https://www.ifa.hawaii.edu/users/sjb/default/bus.shtml)!
-Thank you Bobby!
+* I am honored to receive the naming of asteroid [(10280) Yequanzhi](https://ssd.jpl.nasa.gov/sbdb.cgi?sstr=10280;old=0;orb=1;cov=0;log=0;cad=0#orb), courtesy of [Bobby Bus](https://www.ifa.hawaii.edu/users/sjb/default/bus.shtml).
-* I was very fortunate to have co-discovered [comet C/2007 N3 (Lulin)](https://en.wikipedia.org/wiki/Comet_Lulin), the naked-eye comet in 2009, with highly acclaimed Taiwanese astrophotographer Mr. Chi Sheng Lin: [Spaceweather.com gallery](http://www.spaceweather.com/comets/gallery_lulin.htm).
+* I was fortunate to have co-discovered [comet C/2007 N3 (Lulin)](https://en.wikipedia.org/wiki/Comet_Lulin), the naked-eye comet in 2009, with acclaimed Taiwanese astrophotographer Chi Sheng Lin: [Spaceweather.com gallery](http://www.spaceweather.com/comets/gallery_lulin.htm).
 * [Research webpage of Xingming Observatory, an amateur-run remote observatory in China](http://www.astro.caltech.edu/~qye/xingming.html)

 <br>
 #### My Name

 > Chinese names are written in surname-first order.
-Strictly speaking, this rule also applies to their English counterparts, even though in daily practice this rule has not been strictly observed.
+Strictly speaking, this rule also applies to their English counterparts, even though in daily practice this rule has not been strictly followed.
 Hence, my name should really be written as Ye Quanzhi, where Ye (pronounced as "Yeh") is my surname and Quanzhi (pronounced as Ch'üan Chih) is my given name.

 > "Ye" means "leaf" in Chinese.
 Ye is also romanized "Yeh", "Yip", "Ip" in different spelling systems and variety of spoken Chinese (e.g. Cantonese), and "She" in ancient Chinese.
 The surname originated as a clan name after the [Duke of Ye](https://en.wikipedia.org/wiki/Duke_of_Ye), the Prime Minister of the [State of Chu](https://en.wikipedia.org/wiki/Chu_(state)) at circa 500 BCE.
-Confucius visited the Duke of Ye in 489 BCE, and their conversations were recorded in [The Analects](https://ctext.org/analects/zi-lu).
+Confucius visited the Duke of Ye (She) in 489 BCE, and their conversations were recorded in [The Analects](https://ctext.org/analects/zi-lu).

 ###### Last update: 2018 December 28